gorbenkoalex/bills/README.md

 ```bash
 npm run dev
 ```
 The app will be available on http://localhost:5173.
+The `predev` hook copies `onnxruntime-web`'s `.wasm` runtime files into `frontend/public/wasm` so the browser can load the model without MIME-type errors.

 ### Build for production
 ```bash
 npm run build
 ```
 The static assets are emitted into `dist/`.
+The `prebuild` hook also copies the ONNX wasm artifacts for production hosting.

 ## Backend